Docs

 geni exec bash

-Run a bash command with credentials resolved by the cloud and injected as environment variables.
+Run a bash command with your connected credentials available as environment variables.

 geni exec bash [flags] -- <command>